Disease Guide ·Heart Disease ·2026

 2What is the life expectancy for a dog with heart disease?

-It depends on the type and stage.
-Dogs with early mitral valve disease (Stage B) can live years before developing heart failure.
-Once CHF develops (Stage C), median survival with medication is 6-18 months.
-Some dogs do well for 2+ years on medications.
-DCM prognosis is generally more guarded — 3-24 months from diagnosis depending on the breed and response to treatment.
-Early detection and treatment significantly improve outcomes.
+Dogs with early mitral valve disease (Stage B) can live years before heart failure develops.
+Once CHF occurs (Stage C), median survival with medication is 6-18 months, though some dogs do well 2+ years.
+DCM prognosis is more guarded - 3-24 months from diagnosis.
+Early detection significantly extends life.

 3What breeds are prone to heart disease?

-Cavalier King Charles Spaniels have the highest rate of mitral valve disease — nearly 100% are affected by age 10.
-Doberman Pinschers and Boxers are prone to dilated cardiomyopathy (DCM).
-Great Danes and Irish Wolfhounds develop DCM at high rates.
-Dachshunds and small breeds often develop MVD in their senior years.
-If you own a predisposed breed, annual cardiac screening is recommended.
+Cavalier King Charles Spaniels have the highest MVD rate - nearly 100% affected by age 10.
+Dobermans and Boxers are prone to DCM, as are Great Danes.
+Small breeds including Dachshunds often develop MVD in senior years.
+Annual cardiac screening is recommended for predisposed breeds.

 4Can heart disease in dogs be cured?

-Heart disease in dogs is generally not curable — it's a progressive condition managed with medication.
-Mitral valve repair surgery exists but is only available at a handful of specialty centers, costs $20,000-$40,000, and carries significant risk.
-For most dogs, the goal is to slow progression and manage symptoms with medications like pimobendan, ACE inhibitors, and diuretics.
-Early medication can delay the onset of heart failure.
+Heart disease is not curable - it's managed with lifelong medication.
+Mitral valve repair surgery exists but costs $20,000-$40,000, is available at only a few specialty centers, and carries significant risk.
+Most dogs use pimobendan, ACE inhibitors, and diuretics to slow progression and delay heart failure.

 5What is congestive heart failure in dogs?

-Congestive heart failure (CHF) occurs when the heart can no longer pump blood effectively, causing fluid to back up into the lungs (left-sided CHF) or abdomen (right-sided CHF).
+CHF occurs when the heart can't pump effectively, causing fluid backup into lungs (left-sided) or abdomen (right-sided).
 It's the end stage of progressive heart disease.
-Symptoms include severe coughing, difficulty breathing, collapse, and fluid-filled abdomen.
-CHF is managed with diuretics, heart medications, and sometimes emergency hospitalization.
-It's treatable but not curable.
+Symptoms: severe coughing, difficulty breathing, collapse, swollen abdomen.
+Managed with diuretics and medications - treatable but not curable.

 6Are grain-free diets linked to heart disease in dogs?

-The FDA has investigated a potential link between grain-free diets (particularly those high in peas, lentils, and potatoes) and dilated cardiomyopathy in dogs.
-Some dogs fed these diets developed DCM even without genetic predisposition.
-The exact mechanism isn't fully understood — it may involve taurine deficiency or other nutritional factors.
-Many veterinary cardiologists recommend avoiding grain-free diets unless there's a specific medical reason.
+The FDA investigated a link between grain-free diets (high in peas, lentils, potatoes) and dilated cardiomyopathy.
+Some dogs developed DCM without genetic predisposition.
+The exact mechanism - possibly taurine deficiency - remains unclear.
+Most veterinary cardiologists recommend avoiding grain-free diets unless there's a specific medical reason.

 7Does pet insurance cover heart disease treatment in dogs?

-Most comprehensive pet insurance policies cover heart disease diagnosis, treatment, and emergency care.
-The critical factor is enrolling before any heart murmur or cardiac issue is documented in vet records.
-Once a murmur is noted — even as a minor finding — future heart disease claims may be denied as pre-existing.
-Ongoing medications are usually covered but may be subject to annual or chronic condition limits.
-Emergency CHF treatment is covered under illness benefits.
+Most comprehensive policies cover heart disease diagnosis, treatment, and emergency care.
+Enroll before any murmur is documented - once noted, even as a minor finding, future claims may be denied as pre-existing.
+Medications are usually covered but may hit annual limits.
+Emergency CHF is covered under illness benefits.

 Marcel Janik, founder of RealVetCost